 Acidity occurs when there is excessive secretion of acids in the human stomach, producing excessive gas, bad odor breath, stomach pain, and other GI disease-related symptoms.
 The acidity problem can turn out to be quite irksome.
 In order to get rid of acidity, Dawakhana Hakeem Ajmal Khan has formed an Unani Medicine Ulcerene, contains all-natural herbs for getting rid of acidity problems.

 Elettaria Cardamomum belongs to the family of Zingiberaceae, also known as “choti elachi”.
 It contains the main compound of 1,8-cineole and traces of α-terpineol, borneol, camphor, limonene, α-terphenyl acetate, and α-pinene.
 Elettaria Cardamomum is low in fat and rich in protein, iron, and vitamins B and C. Elettaria Cardamomum seeds, with their sweet and hot fragrance, are utilized in fragrant healing and aromatherapy to inanimate energy.
-It additionally goes about as Ayurvedic aphrodisiac and remedy of stomach related issues, asthma, bronchitis, and urinary complaints, and a few other illnesses.
+It additionally goes about as Ayurvedic aphrodisiac and home remedy for stomach pain, asthma, bronchitis, and urinary complaints, and a few other illnesses.
 (Purshotam Kaushik, 2010).

 Elettaria Cardamomum has restorative advantages as an anti-spasmodic, anti-septic, diuretic, and sexual enhancer.
 The immunomodulatory activity of cardamom joined with its enemy of microbial and calming properties makes cardamom a viable herb for cancer treatment.
 Elettaria Cardamomum has been generally utilized in Ayurveda for the treatment of bronchitis, dry voice, impotence, vomiting, blood pressure, dry lips, arrhythmia, looseness of the bowels, toothache, bleeding gums and more.
 (Somara, 2018).